mbazargani/pLAHC/README.md

 <p>Our build system uses Makefiles.
 You can compile the application by typing "make" at the command line.
 It will generate the executable file "pLAHC".</p>

-All of the source code is available in the 'src' directory.
-All TSP instances that are used in the "Parameter-less Late Acceptance Hill-Climbing" paper, published in GECCO'17 are in the "problem_instances" directory.
+<p>All of the source code is available in the 'src' directory.
+All TSP instances that are used in the "Parameter-less Late Acceptance Hill-Climbing" paper, published in GECCO'17 are in the "problem_instances" directory.</p>

-There is an input sample file, "inputfile", that also explains the configuration needed to be set in the input file.
-Three other sample input files that were used in our experiments for the GECCO'17 paper, calling three different algorithms, i.e., LAHC, pLAHc, and pLAHC-s, for the TSP instance "rat783.tsp" are given in the directory "sample_inputfiles".
+<p>There is an input sample file, "inputfile", that also explains the configuration needed to be set in the input file.
+Three other sample input files that were used in our experiments for the GECCO'17 paper, calling three different algorithms, i.e., LAHC, pLAHc, and pLAHC-s, for the TSP instance "rat783.tsp" are given in the directory "sample_inputfiles".</p>

-To run an experiment, the executable file "pLAHC", TSP instance and input file must be in the same directory.
-For example by typing the following at the command line:
+<p>To run an experiment, the executable file "pLAHC", TSP instance and input file must be in the same directory.
+For example by typing the following at the command line:</p>

-./pLAHC inputfile
+<p>./pLAHC inputfile</p>

-All of the output files will be generated in the same directory as the executable file "pLAHC".
+<p>All of the output files will be generated in the same directory as the executable file "pLAHC".
 The output file that contains the main output data has a name ending with ".log".
-The application also produces some other files for data analysis purposes.
+The application also produces some other files for data analysis purposes.</p>